 5. Authenticity and genuineness

-Nothing makes a reader trust you more than that genuineness that comes out in your content.
+Nothing makes a reader trust you more than the genuineness of your content.

 6. Remember Your Brand

-Connect readers to your brand by creating clear statements and making them feel like they can relate.
-If the content you are offering doesn’t relate to your business: you have a problem.
+Connect readers to your brand by creating clear statements and making them feel they can relate.
+If your content doesn’t relate to your business, you have a problem.
 Relevancy is what will help you build loyalty to your brand.

 7. Keywords